 Salford Red Devils are delighted to announce that leading independent supplier of wine and spirits, Kingsland Drinks Group, has today extended its sponsorship of the Club for a seventh season.

 Building on the existing sponsorship in place with the wine and spirits supplier, this extension will see the Kingsland Drinks Group logo feature on team shirts.
-Additionally, brands from across Kingsland’s broad drinks portfolio will appear throughout the AJ Bell Stadium as part of the collaboration.
+Additionally, brands from across Kingsland’s broad drinks portfolio will appear throughout the The Salford Stadium as part of the collaboration.

 Paul King, Executive Chairman at Salford Red Devils said: “Kingsland Drinks is a local firm with a global footprint, so naturally we are very pleased to have them on board for the season ahead.